WalletConnect/create-eth-app/README.md

 _[`yarn create <starter-kit-package>`](https://yarnpkg.com/lang/en/docs/cli/create/) is available in Yarn 0.25+_

 It will create a directory called `my-eth-app` inside the current folder.<br>

-Inside that directory, it will generate the initial project structure:
+Inside that directory, it will generate the initial project structure, assuming you haven't provided a custom [template](https://github.com/paulrberg/create-eth-app#templates):

 ```
 my-eth-app